 Accreditation: is a process in which certification of competency, authority, or credibility is presented.
-"Accreditation" means authorization by the Yolo County Emergency Medical Services Agency (YEMSA) to practice as an EMT Optional Scope for a Yolo County Advanced Life Support (ALS) Provider within Yolo County.
-Such authorization indicates that the EMT Optional Scope has completed the requirements of the California Code of Regulations, Title 22, Division 9, Chapter 2.
+"Accreditation" means authorization by the Yolo County Emergency Medical Services Agency (YEMSA) to practice as a Paramedic for a Yolo County Advanced Life Support (ALS) Provider within Yolo County.
+Such authorization indicates that the Paramedic has completed the requirements of the California Code of Regulations, Title 22, Division 9, Chapter 4.

-Accreditation Action: those actions that may be taken by YEMSA or the YEMSA Medical Director that includes denial, suspension or revocation of accreditation, or placing the accreditation holder on probation.
+Accreditation Action: those actions that may be taken by YEMSA or the YEMSA Medical Director that includes denial or suspension revocation of accreditation, or placing the accreditation holder on probation against an individual who has accreditation in Yolo County.

-Accreditation Holder: as used in this policy, shall mean the holder of an accreditation, as those terms are described herein.
+Accreditation Holder: as used in this policy, shall mean the holder of an accreditation, as those terms are described above.